AriTheElk/sublimetext-defaultplus-theme/README.md

 ## Theme Options
 Currently these options are not finalized.
 These may change at any time during the beta cycle.

-`dplus_slim_tabs` - If disabled it will render large sized tabs.
+- `dplus_fat_tabs` - If enabled, it will render large sized tabs.
-`dplus_bright_fonts` - if enabled it will use much more legible fonts in the tab/sidebar.
+- `dplus_bright_fonts` - if enabled, it will use much more legible fonts in the tabs/sidebar.

 ## Changelog